pulumi/infrastructure-as-code-workshop/labs/azure/python/00-installing-prerequisites.md

 ## Pulumi

-You will use Pulumi to depoy infrastructure changes using code.
+You will use Pulumi to deploy infrastructure changes using code.
 [Install Pulumi here](https://www.pulumi.com/docs/get-started/install/).
 After installing the CLI, verify that it is working:

 ```bash
 $ pulumi version